 While you are taking this medicine, carry an identification card with your name, the name and dose of medicine(s) being used, and the name and phone number of your doctor or health care professional or person to contact in an emergency.

-Notify your doctor or health care professional at once if you have cold, blue hands or feet, or any unusual bleeding.
-Monitor your skin closely for easy bruising or red spots, which can indicate bleeding.
+Notify your doctor or health care professional at once if you have cold, blue hands or feet.

 If you are going to have surgery or dental work, tell your doctor or health care professional that you have received this medicine.
 Be careful brushing and flossing your teeth or using a toothpick while receiving this medicine because you may bleed more easily.

 Avoid sports and activities that might cause injury while you are using this medicine.
 Severe falls or injuries can cause unseen bleeding.
 Be careful when using sharp tools or knives.
 Consider using an electric razor.

 Side effects that you should report to your doctor or health care professional as soon as possible:

 allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue

 burning or itching on the bottoms of the feet

 signs and symptoms of bleeding such as bloody or black, tarry stools; red or dark-brown urine; spitting up blood or brown material that looks like coffee grounds; red spots on the skin; unusual bruising or bleeding from the eye, gums, or nose